lnsimha95/Predicting-and-Forecasting-the-Walmart-Sales/README.md

 This project uses prediction and forecasting algorithms to analyze the Walmart sales dataset.

+# Detailed Problem that Walmart faces

+One of the leading retail stores in the US, Walmart, would like to predict the sales and demand accurately.
+There are certain events and holidays which impact sales on each day.
+There are sales data available for 45 stores of Walmart.
+The business is facing a challenge due to unforeseen demands and runs out of stock some times, due to the inappropriate machine learning algorithm.
+An ideal ML algorithm will predict demand accurately and ingest factors like economic conditions including CPI, Unemployment Index, etc.

+Walmart runs several promotional markdown events throughout the year.
+These markdowns precede prominent holidays, the four largest of all, which are the Super Bowl, Labour Day, Thanksgiving, and Christmas.
+The weeks including these holidays are weighted five times higher in the evaluation than non-holiday weeks.
+Part of the challenge presented by this competition is modeling the effects of markdowns on these holiday weeks in the absence of complete/ideal historical data.
+Historical sales data for 45 Walmart stores located in different regions are available.

+# Shorter and Concise Problem statement

+To analyse and predict the demand for 45 Walmart Stories so that it can plan its promotional strategies and markdowns during holiday and non-holiday weeks

+# Methodology

+I used numerous prediction algorithms for predicting the Walmart sales like Linear regression, random forest regression, Lasso regression, ridge regression, Simple Gradient boosting regression and XG Boosting regression.
+And I used Holt Winters Exponential Smoothing time series model to forecast the Walmart Sales as it is a retail dataset that is bound to seasonality.

 # 1. Which was the month with the highest sales?

 April is the month with the highest Sales